Maybe even better than the real thing - edible brownie batter is the safe-to-eat guilty pleasure late night dessert you've been searching for.

 - Heat your flour in the microwave and allow to cool.

-- Beat the butter until creamy and add your flour, cocoa powder, sugar, salt, and vanilla.
+- Beat the butter until creamy and add your dry ingredients: flour, cocoa powder, sugar, and salt, plus the vanilla extract.

 - Beat until the mixture resembles large crumbs.